GoogleCloudPlatform/terraform-google-cloud-armor/examples/global-backend-security-policy-enterprise/README.md

 # Cloud Armor Policy with rules supported by [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview)

-This example configures a single cloud armor policy with following types of rules which are only availalable to projects enrolled in [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview):
+This example configures a single cloud armor policy with following types of rules which are only available to projects enrolled in [Cloud Armor Enterprise](https://cloud.google.com/armor/docs/armor-enterprise-overview):

 - Threat Intelligence Rules
 - Rule for Automatically deploying Adaptive Protection suggested rules